ilknurakcay/-Stock-Price-Prediction-Project/README.md

 - Root Mean Squared Error (RMSE)
 - Mean Absolute Percentage Error (MAPE)
 - R-squared (R²)
-- Directional Accuracy
-- Correlation
 - Maximum Drawdown

-## Contributing
-Feel free to fork the project and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-[Choose an appropriate license for your project]

-## Author
-[Your Name]

 ## Acknowledgments
 - Data source: Kaggle S&P 500 dataset